Bungycode/JavaScript-Password-Generator/README.md

 - You have Visual Studio Code downloaded.
 - You are using a MAC OS or Windows machine.
 - You have a basic understanding of HTML and CSS.
+- You have a basic understanding of JavaScript.

 ## Links